Korg (character): Powers and abilities

 Like all Kronans, Korg possesses a body made of a durable, silicon-based substance that grants him protection against nearly all forms of physical harm and gives him a rock-like appearance.
-In oxygen-rich atmospheres, Korg also possesses vast super strength almost comparable to Thing.
-His mineral state also grants him an extremely prolonged lifespan.
+In oxygen-rich atmospheres, Korg also possesses immense strength comparable to the Thing.
+His mineral body also grants him a prolonged lifespan.

-When fighting as a gladiator, he mostly relied on his physical power and extremely durable form, rather than actual fighting skills.
+When fighting as a gladiator, he mostly relied on his strength rather than actual fighting skills.
 He is, however, an experienced military strategist and consummate pragmatist, constantly assessing his environment so he can tell what actions are necessary for his continued survival.